NREL/volttime/README.md

 ### Agent setup

-The starttime, stoptime and the rate at which this time would be published can be controlled by the settings.py file.
+The start-time, stop-time and the rate at which this time would be published can be controlled by the settings.py file.

 ```